About Master Plan

 Green Innovation for Healthy Texans: Watch Us Grow

 The Texas A&M AgriLife Research and Extension Center at Dallas, 17360 Coit Rd., is nearing completion of a comprehensive renovation.
 Our master plan of projects includes upgraded existing buildings, overhauled infrastructure, new public teaching facilities, and campus-wide public demonstration installations.
 New facilities of the Dallas Center will house scientific research and extension initiatives that train their focus on green innovation in three key areas: Urban agriculture, healthy landscapes and ecosystems, and healthy food systems.
 Our upgraded campus serves as a powerful new tool for building a healthier Texas.
+Scroll down for information on our latest building endeavors, and head to our virtual tour page for an interactive look inside the Dallas Center.

 The center's new, low-carbon-footprint headquarters building anchors the Dallas campus and houses the bulk of our staff.
 The rooftop research greenhouse includes the latest temperature control software and advanced light technology.
 Expansive laboratories in the three-story building deliver the latest equipment and safety standards for our research initiatives.
 Meanwhile, staff work spaces rounding out the bulk of the building include space for about 100 Texas A&M AgriLife Research and Extension Service professionals.
 The open-concept environment provides plenty of natural light, modern work spaces, and the latest networking and information technologies available.
 Outside, the structure will make use of a 30,000 gallon rain harvesting cistern, high-efficiency water and electrical fixtures, sustainable construction materials, and demonstration landscapes across campus.